Top women players tell FIFA: World Cup on turf is discriminatory

-TORONTO Some of the world's top women football players say FIFA's proposal to play the 2015 Women's World Cup finals in Canada on artificial turf instead of grass is discriminatory and violates human rights.
+TORONTO Aug 6 Some of the world's top women soccer players say FIFA's proposal to play the 2015 Women's World Cup finals in Canada on artificial turf instead of grass is discriminatory and violates human rights.

 The World Cup finals for men and women, contested every four years, have always been played on natural grass.
 Players and coaches believe there is a higher risk of injury on artificial turf and that it causes more wear and tear on athletes' bodies.